romkey/dustball/README.md

 ### Temperature, Humidity and Pressure

-Consider BME280 - temperature/pressure/humidity. $2.57 in single unit quantities, AliExpress.
+The BME280 - temperature/pressure/humidity. $2.57 in single unit quantities, AliExpress.

 ### Light

-Consider TSL2561  Digital Luminosity sensor - $1 in single unit quantities, AliExpress.
+The TSL2561  Digital Luminosity sensor - $1 in single unit quantities, AliExpress.

 ### VOC

-Consider CCS811, VOC and CO2 sensor. $9 in single unit quantities, AliExpress.
+The CCS811, VOC and CO2 sensor. $9 in single unit quantities, AliExpress.

 ### Particle Count

-Plantronics PM5003
+The Plantronics PM5003

 ### Total Cost